mustafaabdelaziz/Adventureworks_Data_Exploration/README.md

 ### Hi there 👋, Mustafa Mahmoud
-#### A Senior Student at the Faculty of Computers and Information Technology, interested in data analysis and data Science
+#### A Junior Data Analytics Engineer, interested in data analysis and data Science
-I am a student at the faculty of Computers and Artificial intelligence Helwan University and i am interested in many fields such as Data Science, Data analysis, and also media buying and digital marketing.
+I am was a student at the faculty of Computers and Artificial intelligence Helwan University and i am interested in many fields such as Data Science, Data analysis, and also media buying and digital marketing.
 I would like one day to start my own company in any of these fields.
 I am right now looking for internships and maybe appropriate part-time jobs.

 Skills: Python/Excel/Power BI/Data Visualization/Pandas/sklearn/Numpy